Kong/terraform-provider-kong-gateway/docs/resources/plugin_confluent.md

 - `forward_uri` (Boolean) Include the request URI and URI arguments (as in, query arguments) in the message.
 At least one of these must be true: `forward_method`, `forward_uri`, `forward_headers`, `forward_body`.
 - `keepalive` (Number) Keepalive timeout in milliseconds.
 - `keepalive_enabled` (Boolean)
+- `message_by_lua_functions` (List of String) The Lua functions that manipulates the message being sent to the Kafka topic.
 - `producer_async` (Boolean) Flag to enable asynchronous mode.
 - `producer_async_buffering_limits_messages_in_memory` (Number) Maximum number of messages that can be buffered in memory in asynchronous mode.
 - `producer_async_flush_timeout` (Number) Maximum time interval in milliseconds between buffer flushes in asynchronous mode.